LTC Robert McMahon, Ph.D.

 Chemical & Biological Science & Engineering

-After earning a Master of Science in nuclear engineering from the Air Force Institute of Technology, he served as a nuclear engineer at the TRIGA (Training, Research, Isotopes, General Atomics) reactor at the Armed Forces Radiobiology Research Institute in Bethesda, Maryland.
+After earning a master's degree in nuclear engineering from the Air Force Institute of Technology, he served as a nuclear engineer at the Training, Research, Isotopes, General Atomics reactor at the Armed Forces Radiobiology Research Institute in Bethesda, Maryland.

 Ph.D., Molecular and Cell Biology - Uniformed Service University of the Health Sciences